JoshDoug/Notes/R/R-Lang.md

 `a / 2` - it can also be multiplied or divided, this will return: `0.5, 1, 1.5`
 `a * 2` - returns `2, 4, 6`

+`b <- c(4, 5, 6)` - create a second vector
+`a + b` - returns `5, 7, 9`
+`a - b` - returns `-3, -3, -3`

+`a == c(1, 99, 3)` - compare two vectors, which returns TRUE or FALSE for each indice that is equal to the corresponding indice (R doesn't test whether the whole vectors are equal to each other)
+`a < c(1, 99, 3)` - checks if each value in a is less than in the compared vector

+NA Values

+If data is missing certain values these values are set as NA, and many functions treat this value specially.
+Most functions will reject vectors or other data contianing NA, e.g. sum and will just return NA, but functions can be told to handle NA values if they occur.

+`a <- c(1, 3, NA, 7, 9)` - create a vector with a missing value, NA.
+`sum(a)` - running this will just return the value NA.
+`sum(a, na.rm = T)` - this will tell sum to remove/ignore NA values and sum will return the value of 20 in this case. `na.rm` is false by default, and presumably means 'remove NA valyes'.

+#### Matrices

+Matrices, for working with data that isn't just a simple list of values.
+Matrices are useful when data is in rows and columns, and the data structure is essentially a 2-dimensional array.
+The matrix function takes values in the form of data, row number, column number.
+So `matrix(0, 3, 4)` would produce a matrix 4 columns by 3 rows with all fields set to 0.
+You can also use a vector to initialise a matrix's value, the length of the vecotr has to align with the number of fields, so a 4 by 3 matrix would need a 12-item vector to set its values.
+Or, more specifically, the vector needs to be a sub-multiple or multiple of the number of rows, according to the warning message.

+`a <- 1:12` - create a vector containing 1 to 12
+`matrix(a, 3, 4)` - create a 3 row, 4 column matrix

+`b <- 1:8` - create a vector contianing 1 to 8
+`dim(b) <- c(2, 4)` - b is then converted in place from a vector to a 2x4 matrix

+To get a value back from a matrix you have to provide two indices instead of one, e.g. `b[2, 3]` would fetch the value in the indice of the 3rd column on the 2nd row, which is 6 in this case.
+New values are also assigned in the same way:

+`b[1, 4] <- 0` - assign 0 to the indice at 4th column of the 1st row.

+Access an entire row or column of a matrix:

+`b[2,]` - retrieves the 2nd row
+`b[,4]` - retrieves the 4th column

 ### Popular Functions

 #### Maths